Transparent Public Toilets Unveiled In Tokyo Parks — But They Also Offer Privacy

 Ban's transparent facilities are sure to be conversation fodder for anyone visiting the park — and they'll stand out even more after dark.

-"At night, the facility lights up the park like a beautiful lantern," the architect's website states.
+"At night, the facility lights up the park like a beautiful lantern," the architect's website says.

 The project's eye-catching toilets are part of a plan to put people at ease when visiting a public bathroom – a prospect that can trigger a number of responses, from relief to trepidation.

 The project may seem frivolous, but the 16 architects who are reimagining public toilets are some of the brightest names in Japanese architecture.
-The list includes four Pritzker Prize winners — Ban, Toyo Ito, Tadao Ando, and Fumihiko Maki – along with international stars such as Kengo Kuma and Sou Fujimoto.
-The fashion designer NIGO is also contributing.
+The list includes four Pritzker Prize winners — Ban, Toyo Ito, Tadao Ando and Fumihiko Maki – along with international stars such as Kengo Kuma and Sou Fujimoto.
+The fashion designer Nigo is also contributing.

 The Nippon Foundation is redesigning 17 public toilets in Shibuya, one of Tokyo's busiest shopping and entertainment districts.
-The foundation is working with the local government to deploy two of Japan's national strengths – devotions to cleanliness and design – to address a public necessity.
+The foundation is working with the local government to deploy two of Japan's national strengths – devotion to cleanliness and design – to address a public necessity.

 Well-known toilet company TOTO, famous for its toilets that coddle users with features such as heated seats, bidets and deodorizers, "will advise on toilet equipment and layout," the foundation says.

-Ban's colorful public bathrooms opened to the public earlier this month in two parks: Yoyogi Fukamachi Mini Park and Haru-no-Ogawa Community Park.
+Ban's colorful public bathrooms opened to the public this month in two parks: Yoyogi Fukamachi Mini Park and Haru-no-Ogawa Community Park.
 Other bespoke commodes will be opening in coming months.